bobhansky/5611_PA3/README.md

 ## • List of the tools/library you used && All code for your project with a clear indication of what code you wrote
      Vec2.pde is provided by Dr Stephen J Guy.
-     Camera.pde is by Liam Tyler

      All other files are written by me.

 ## Brief write-up explaining difficulties you encountered
-     in SPH simulation, the simulating speed is too slow, I set gravity to 1000 and adjust substeps to make it better (but still not realistic)
-     Also, the fluid nodes will flicker.